dimuzzo/quiz-app/README.md

 ## ✨ Key Features

 * **Two Quiz Modes:**
-     * Theory, where you can select the number of questions as your choice
+    * Theory, where you can select the number of questions.
-     * Design Patterns
+    * Design Patterns, with multiple-choice and UML-based questions.
-* **Random Questions:** Questions are shuffled each session for a new experience every time.
+* **Random Questions:** Questions and options are shuffled each session for a new experience every time.
 * **Immediate Feedback:** Instantly see if your answer is correct or incorrect.
 * **Detailed Explanations:** Understand the reasoning behind each answer.
 * **Flexible Navigation:**
-    * Dropdown Menu: Jump directly to any question using a convenient dropdown menu
+    * Jump directly to any question using a convenient dropdown menu and a visual question map.
-    * Sequential Navigation: Move step-by-step with "Previous" and "Next" buttons.
+    * Move step-by-step with "Previous" and "Next" buttons.
-    * In-Quiz Options: Use "Show Answer" to reveal the correct choice or "Stop Quiz" to end the session early and view partial results.
+    * Use "Show Answer" to reveal the correct choice or "Stop Quiz" to end the session early.
 * **Progress Tracking:**
-    * Progress bar.
+    * A visual progress bar.
-    * Real-time count of correct and incorrect answers during the quiz.
+    * A real-time count of correct and incorrect answers during the quiz.
 * **Results Summary:**
-    * Total percentage score.
+    * A final percentage score.
-    * Number of correct/incorrect answers out of the total questions.
-    * Number of correct/incorrect answers out of the total questions answered.
+    * A detailed breakdown of correct/incorrect answers.
-* **Modern and Responsive Design:** Pleasant user interface adaptable to different devices.
+* **Modern and Responsive Design:** A clean, pleasant user interface that adapts to different devices.
 * **PWA (Progressive Web App) Ready:** Includes a `manifest.json` for an experience similar to a native app.

 ---